dkernGit/dk-gatsby-blog/content/blog/my-second-post/index.md

 ---
 title: Positive Affirmations that Work (For Me)
 date: "2020-03-13T18:47:40.000Z"
-description: Just a few affirmations that I have found to hold true in my life
+description: Just a few affirmations that I have found to speak into my life
 ---

 ## Just a few affirmations that I have found to speak into my life